-Compensation expense is measured as the grant date market value of ETP's units, reduced by the present value of the distributions that will not be received during the vesting period.
-ETP assumed a weighted average risk-free interest rate of 4.45% for the year ended August 31, 2007 in estimating the present value of the future cash flows of the distributions during the vesting period on the measurement date of each employee grant.
-For the employee awards outstanding during the year ended August 31, 2007 the grant-date average per unit cash distributions were estimated to be \$5.50.
+Compensation expense is measured as the grant date market value of our units, reduced by the present value of the distributions that will not be received during the vesting period.
+We assumed a weighted average risk-free interest rate of 4.45%, for the year ended August 31, 2007 in estimating the present value of the future cash flows of the distributions during the vesting period on the measurement date of each employee grant.
+For the employee awards outstanding during the year ended August 31, 2007, the grant-date average per unit cash distributions were estimated to be \$5.50.
 Upon vesting, ETP Common Units are issued.

-The unit awards under ETP's 2004 Unit Plan generally require the continued employment of the recipient during the vesting period.
+The unit awards under our 2004 Unit Plan generally require the continued employment of the recipient during the vesting period.
 The Compensation Committee has in the past and may in the future, but is not required to, accelerate the vesting of unvested unit awards in the event of the termination or retirement of an executive officer.
-During the year ended August 31, 2007, the Compensation Committee did not accelerate the vesting of any unvested unit awards under the 2004 Unit Plan granted to Mr. Davis at the time of his retirement as Co-Chief Executive Officer of ETP LLC.
+During the year ended August 31, 2007, the Compensation Committee did not accelerate the vesting of any unvested unit awards under the 2004 Unit Plan granted to Mr. Davis at the time of his retirement as Co-Chief Executive Officer of our General Partner.

 Affiliate Equity Awards.
-During the year ended August 31, 2007, certain of the named executive officers of the ETP GP Entities received an award from a partnership, the general partner of which is owned and controlled by Mr. McReynolds.
-The rights granted include the economic benefits of ownership of these units based on a five-year vesting schedule whereby the recipient will vest in the units at a rate of 20% per year.
-The final decision on these awards was, and any future awards will be, in the sole discretion of Mr. McReynolds.
-Neither we nor ETP pay any of the costs related to such awards.
+During our year ended August 31, 2007, certain of our named executive officers received an award from a partnership, the general partner of which is owned and controlled by the President of the general partner of ETE, which awards granted these named executive officers certain rights related to units of ETE previously issued by ETE to the President of the general partner of ETE.
+These rights include the economic benefits of ownership of these units based on a 5-year vesting schedule whereby the recipient will vest in the units at a rate of 20% per year.
+These awards were, and any future awards will be, made at the discretion of the President of the general partner of ETE and we have no input in any such decision.
+Neither we nor ETE pay any of the costs related to such awards.
 Based on generally accepted accounting principles covering related party transactions and unit-based compensation arrangements, we are recognizing non-cash compensation expense over the vesting period based on the grant date per unit market value of the ETE units awarded the ETP employees assuming no forfeitures.
 Awards granted for the year ended August 31, 2007 result in a total non-cash compensation expense of approximately \$23.5 million to be recognized over the related vesting period.
 As these units were outstanding prior to these awards, the awards do not represent an increase in the number of outstanding units of either ETP or ETE and are not dilutive to cash distributions per unit with respect to either ETP or ETE.
 The recipients of the awards and the amount of non-cash compensation expense recognized during fiscal year 2007 and to be recognized in future periods related to these awards are as follows:

+Jerry J.

-Year Ended August 31, Brian J. Jennings Jerry J. Langdon Thomas P. Mason Total
+Year Ended August 31, Brian J. Jennings Langdon Thomas P. Mason Total

-2007 \$2,387,910 \$ 324,614 \$2,478,593 \$5,191,117
+2007 \$ 2,387,910 \$ 324,614 \$ 2,478,593 \$5,191,117

 2008 3,730,020 1,805,517 2,969,016 8,504,553

 2009 2,161,321 1,023,600 1,716,843 4,901,764

 2010 1,289,820 620,795 1,008,471 2,919,086

 2011 679,770 348,310 507,754 1,535,834

 2012 209,160 142,167 119,323 470,650